 What will I get to learn?

 As a student athletic trainer you have the opportunity to get real hands on experience in the following subjects

 - Medical Terminology

 As a member of the student athletic training program you will get to work closely with a majority of the sports at Lovejoy High School including...

 How Do I Become a Student Athletic Trainer?

 Applicants should review the Lovejoy Sports Medicine Student Athletic Trainer Handbook before they apply.
-Interested students should complete the following Student Athletic Trainer Application.
-Application Deadline is March 3, 2023.
-Students will be contacted by Coach Sarah or Coach Andrew after they have completed the application with next steps.
+Interested students should complete the following Student Athletic Trainer Prerequisite Form.
+Application Deadline is March 8, 2024.
+Students will be contacted by Coach Andrew after they have completed the application with next steps.